-Going through a global pandemic that we all went through, wars, economic and environmental hardships, social unrest.
+Going through a global pandemic that we all went through, wars, economic and environmental hardships, and social unrest.
 I am sure you all agree, we live in a collective fear and the uncertainty that it brings into our everyday life.

 What is fear?